TeamFractalTree/FractalTree/README.md

 We have a hosted instance at [app.fractal-tree.org](https://app.fractal-tree.org), however if you want to compile it yourself here's how:

 ### Compile The Frontend

+> IMPORTANT: You must point the frontend to the URL of your backend, *your backend must use HTTPS*
+>
+> You can do this by modifying `FractalTree.Frontend/src/BaseURL.js` to `export default "https://api.example.com";` (do NOT add a trailing slash)

 ```bash
 cd FractalTree.Frontend
 npm i --force